Is AUO3 a Misdemeanor in New York?

 There are different levels of criminal offenses in New York state, generally grouped into two main categories: felonies and misdemeanors.
 Within those two categories, there are different levels or classes of offenses.
 When a driver has had his or her driving privileges revoked or suspended and is caught driving without a license, the crime is referred to as "Aggravated Unlicensed Operation", or AUO.
 Here is how different types of AUO are treated under the law:

-If you were charged with Aggravated Unlicensed Operation in the third degree, or AUO3, for driving after your New York driver’s license was already suspended or revoked, you have been charged with a misdemeanor.
-Misdemeanors are less serious than felony charges, however AUO3 is still a serious crime in New York and comes with monetary fines of $200 – $500, a mandatory surcharge, and the possibility of up to 30 days in jail, or probation.
+If you were charged with Aggravated Unlicensed Operation in the third degree, or AUO-3, for driving while your New York driver's license is suspended or revoked, you have been charged with a misdemeanor.
+Misdemeanors are less serious than felony charges, however AUO-3 is still a crime in New York and comes with monetary fines of $200 - $500, a mandatory surcharge, and the possibility of up to 30 days in jail, or probation.

 As you can see, the potential risks of driving after your New York license was suspended or revoked are severe; convictions come with steep consequences.
 In addition to these penalties, drivers will also have to pay higher automobile insurance rates for years to come.

 If you were charged with driving with a suspended license, you can contact the Benjamin Goldman Law Office for a free consultation.
 We have helped many motorists in such situations.
 In many instances, our attorneys have been able to get the criminal charges reduced to minor non-criminal violations.
 We provide motorists with a free consultation.
 It can be done in person or over the phone.